-- Outdoor display in accordance with §2620 F(3), with the exception that outdoor display may also be located along the pedestrian plaza. - 4.
-Outdoor information kiosk (plaza location only) of not more than 50 s.f. - Off-street parking. - Temporary stand-alone vendors and vendor carts. - 7.
-Signs. - Fences and walls. - Solar or photovoltaic energy roof top generating facility. - 10.
-Other uses customarily incidental to a permitted or mandatory principal use.
+- F(3), with the exception that outdoor display may also be located along the pedestrian plaza. - 4.
+Outdoor information kiosk (plaza location only) of not more than 50 s.f. - 5.
+Off-street parking. - Temporary stand-alone vendors and vendor carts. - 7.
+Signs. - 8.
+Fences and walls. - 9.
+Solar or photovoltaic energy roof top generating facility. - 10.
+Other uses customarily incidental to a permitted or mandatory principal use. - 11.
+Public and private roof top outdoor amenities, such as seating areas and gardens. - 12.
+Rooftop outdoor dining and bar area. - 13.
+Parking canopy solar or photovoltaic energy generating facilities. - 14.
+Electric vehicle charging stations. - 15.
+Outdoor activities and Special Events.